-Feminist epistemologists have long noted the connections between the social location of knowers and that particular social groups’ understandings of the world.
-I like Lorraine Code’s (1995) notion of epistemic terrains because it offers an on-the-ground visual cartography that I find useful when tracking the epistemic social dynamics of the classroom.
-As Code famously notes, we need to develop a “new geography of the epistemic terrain, one that is no longer primarily a physical geography, but a population geography that develops qualitative analyses of subjective positions and identities and the sociopolitical structures that produce them.
-Because differing social positions generate various constructions of reality and afford different perspectives on the world . . . these analyses derive from a recognition that knowers are always somewhere—and at once limited and enabled by the specificities of their locations” (Code 1993, 39).
-If knowledge is shaped by a knowers’ location on a particular social epistemic terrain, and if that terrain is an unlevel knowing field, then it will produce situations where some knowers are epistemically advantaged and others disadvantaged.
-One species of disadvantage is the structural ignorance that follows from an inability to easily notice certain facts about the world from one’s epistemic home terrain: most men struggle to understand why cat calling women in public places is harassment and not flattery.
-Most white folks struggle to understand how white privilege can possibly contribute to our safety, prosperity, and health.
+Feminist epistemologists have long noted the connections between the social location of knowers and a particular social group's understandings of the world.
+I like Lorraine Code’s notion of epistemic terrains because it offers an on-the-ground visual cartography that I find useful when tracking the epistemic social dynamics of the classroom.
+As Code famously notes, we need to develop a

+new geography of the epistemic terrain, one that is no longer primarily a physical geography, but a population geography that develops qualitative analyses of subjective positions and identities and the sociopolitical structures that produce them.
+Because differing social positions generate various constructions of reality and afford different perspectives on the world . . . these analyses derive from a recognition that knowers are always somewhere—and at once limited and enabled by the specificities of their locations.
+(Code 1995, 39)

+If knowledge is shaped by a knower's location on a particular social epistemic terrain, and if that terrain is an unlevel knowing field, then it will produce situations where some knowers are epistemically advantaged and others disadvantaged.
+One species of disadvantage is the structural ignorance that follows from an inability to easily notice certain facts about the world from one’s epistemic home terrain: most men struggle to understand why cat-calling women in public places is harassment and not flattery.
+Most white folks struggle to understand how white privilege can contribute to our safety, prosperity, and health.<2>

 Epistemic home terrains must be constantly and vigilantly guarded and defended.
-Broadly speaking, privilege-preserving epistemic pushback is a form of world view protection: a willful resistance to knowing that occurs predictably in discussions that threaten a social groups’ epistemic home terrain.<2> Defending that terrain is one way for dominant groups to resist “new material that deeply unsettles the paradigms through which they make sense of the world.
-When ideologies like the myth of meritocracy or their sense of who they are as a person, are deeply unsettled, students will often fall back on various defense mechanisms to try to maintain order” (Case and Cole 2013 in Berila 2016, 95).
-In practice, privilege-preserving epistemic pushback is a family of cognitive, affective, non-verbal, and discursive tactics that are used habitually to dodge engaging ideas that threaten us.
+Broadly speaking, privilege-preserving epistemic pushback is a form of world view protection: a willful resistance to knowing that occurs predictably in discussions that threaten a social group's epistemic home terrain.<3> Defending that terrain is one way for dominant groups to resist “new material that deeply unsettles the paradigms through which they make sense of the world.
+When ideologies like the myth of meritocracy or their sense of who they are as a person, are deeply unsettled, students will often fall back on various defense mechanisms to try to maintain order” (Case and Cole 2013, in Berila 2016, 95).
+In practice, privilege-preserving epistemic pushback is a family of cognitive, affective, nonverbal, and discursive tactics that are used habitually to avoid engaging ideas that threaten us.
 This resistance, as José Medina argues, offers a form of “cognitive self-protection” (Medina 2013, 5).
-When our sense of self, group identity, core beliefs, and privileged place in the social order are challenged we adopt defensive postures to resist what we perceive to be destabilizing.
-Protecting our epistemic terrain, requires that we put up barriers made of opinions and prejudices, which are fortified by anger, shame, guilt, indifference, arrogance, jealously, pride, and sometimes silence.
+When our sense of self, group identity, core beliefs, and privileged place in the social order is challenged, we adopt defensive postures to resist what we perceive to be destabilizing.
+Protecting our epistemic terrain requires that we put up barriers made of opinions and prejudices, which are fortified by anger, shame, guilt, indifference, arrogance, jealously, pride, and sometimes silence.
 These feelings sit in our bodies: our hearts beat faster, our muscles tighten, we scowl, and our minds chatter.
 Sometimes we shut down completely.